Skip to content

 What Descope is

 Descope launched in 2022, founded by veterans of Imperva and Identitymind.
 The pitch from day one was identity orchestration, that the bottleneck in modern CIAM rollouts isn't auth protocol support but the flow logic on top: when to step up, when to silently allow, when to enroll a passkey, what to do when a user lands without one.
-The Flows visual editor is the product's differentiator and the reason most teams pick Descope over Auth0 or Stytch.
+The Flows visual editor is the product's differentiator and the reason most teams pick Descope over Auth0 or a passwordless specialist.

 Where Descope wins